St. Joe Minerals

 The company acquired a lead mine at Bonne Terre, Missouri.
-The mine had numerous problems including Price's Raid by Confederate States Army General Sterling Price.
+The mine had had numerous problems including Price's Raid by Confederate States Army General Sterling Price.
 However under first president J. Wyman Jones and new mine manager Charles B. Parsons began using new diamond drilling techniques the business prospered.
 It nearly went bankrupt February 26, 1883 when a fire destroyed the milling operations.
 The success of the company prompted many competitors in southeast Missouri including the Doe Run Company and Desloge Consolidated Lead Company which were absorbed by St. Joe.
 Firmin V. Desloge, patriarch of the Desloge Family in America, remained on the board of directors as well as many of his descendants well into the late 20th Century.